skytin1004/Unlocking-Azure-AI/README.md

 Unlocking Azure AI offers a hands-on approach to learning Azure AI, providing **step-by-step tutorials** and practical examples.
 By the end of this guide, you'll have the skills to build your own AI-powered applications using **Azure OpenAI** and other Azure AI Services.

-> [!NOTE]
->
-> ## Why This Repository?
->
-> As the maintainer of [Co-op Translator](https://github.com/Azure/co-op-translator), an open-source project that leverages Azure OpenAI and Azure Computer Vision, I’ve had the opportunity to explore Azure AI Services to solve real-world challenges.
-This guide reflects my journey and is designed to help you get started with building your own AI-powered solutions.

 ## About the Levels

 Unlocking Azure AI is divided into **three levels**: